Jeffrey Talan: Style of play

 Talan has been described as "real, almost orthodox" right winger, who was able to beat defenders one-on-one.
 Growing up, he modelled his play after Gerald Vanenburg.

 Coaching career

 Talan became youth coach with SC Heerenveen in 2010 and in 2016 he became head of the club's youth academy.
 From the 2019–20 season, he became assistant coach of the first team.
 He left the club in June 2021, after his contract expired.

 On 27 June 2022, Almere City appointed Talan as assistant coach to Alex Pastoor, replacing Tim Bakens.

 Personal life

+Born in the Netherlands, Talan is of Indonesian descent, his father was from Banda Neira.

 His older brother Ricky Talan won the Eredivisie title with AZ '67 in 1981.
 He died in September 2015 at age 54 from a brain tumor.